 Technology

-Technology facilitates communication and collaboration at Swift and beyond our walls.
 It plays a pivotal role in accessing information, exercising critical thinking, and exploring innovation.
 Technology empowers Swift students to become self-reliant, lifelong learners.

-New in 2020-21: Students in all grade levels will have one-to-one devices
+Students in all grade levels will have one-to-one devices

-Especially for our youngest students, technology serves to stimulate curiosity, creativity, and confidence.
+For our youngest students, technology serves to stimulate curiosity, creativity, and confidence.
 Students engage in interactive lessons designed specifically for their learning profiles.
-Child-friendly apps present novel opportunities to:

-- Advance literacy skills
+Advance literacy skills

 - Showcase strengths